 - Hirschsprung's disease

 - Hirschspurng's disease is a rare congenital (a person is born with it) disorder that is caused by absence of nerve cells (ganglion) in the rectum and/or colon.
 Usually the problem involves only the bottom portion of the colon, but in some it involves the entire colon or even part of the small intestine.
 The part of the bowel that lacks nerve cells (aganglionic) cannot propel stool toward the anus, and therefore results in obstruction, severe constipation, or inflammation (enterocolitis).
 Although symptoms usually begin within a few days after birth, some people don't develop them until childhood or even adulthood.
-Find out more about Hirschsprung's disease here.
+Read more about Hirschrung's disease.

 - Irritable bowel syndrome (IBS)